-These projects can be the same as the projects evidenced in Control 3.0.
+These projects can be the same as the projects evidenced in previous sections as long as they demonstrate the control evidence.

-4.2 Post-deployment Documentation
+5.2 Post-Deployment Documentation

-The partner must provide post-deployment operational documentation to show that their customers are successfully using the new service on Azure.
+The partner must provide post-deployment operational documentation, to ensure customers are successful in using the new service on Azure.
+Please include these key items.